 Scams in the financial markets come in many forms and sizes.
 Forex scams do exist and they are probably among the worst in the financial world.

 Two major reasons explain why Forex fraud thrives today are, first, the lucrativeness of this market attracts both good and bad players.
 The Triennial Survey produced by the Bank of International Settlements estimates daily spot market turnover to be USD 1.65 trillion.
 Combining this with the amount traded through currency futures and options contracts, the Forex market as a whole has a daily turnover of about USD 5.3 trillion.

 When scammers see these mind-blowing figures, they see the opportunity to make lots of money through shady ways.
-These ways are what every trader should learn to identify to avoid losing their hard earned money while trying to invest.
+These ways are what every trader should learn to identify trading with the signals to avoid losing their hard earned money while trying to invest.

 Secondly, the global Forex market is on the larger part unregulated.
 Various governmental and independent institutions have been set up to supervise the trading of currencies in individual countries.
 These include:

 However, there is no central body to govern the global currencies market.
 This leaves accountability loopholes that Forex scammers use to lure traders, especially those who are looking to earn a fortune quickly trading Forex.

 Forex scams are propagated by the people and organizations with whom traders have to cooperate in daily Forex trading activities.
 Keep a hawk-eye on the following sources of Forex fraud.

 1. Dishonest Forex brokers